sylodev/documentation/scripts/tags/channel.md

 ## `{channel.mention;channel}`

-Returns a string with the channel mention
+Returns a string with a channel mention.

 ## `{channel.id;channel}`

-Returns the ID of a channel
+Returns the ID of a channel.

 ## `{channel.type;channel}`